yesodweb/yesodweb.com-content/blog/2013/05/yesod-1-2-released.md

 The yesod binary is now a separate package which helps manage dependencies, but it does mean you need to remember to install 2 separate packages.

 Yesod [1.1 was released](http://www.yesodweb.com/blog/2012/08/announcing-yesod-1-1) in August.
-A lot has happened since then.
 Shortly after, Michael [started working for FP Complete](http://www.yesodweb.com/blog/2012/08/joining-forces-advance-haskell).
 A lot has happened since then!

 ## Yesod ecosystem